Definition

 - Use your black 3 cards defensively, a Player cannot draw from the discard pile on your turn when you discard the black 3.

-- The wildcards may only make dirty melds, which are worth less points, but it is still a substantial number of points, and discarded wildcards can be picked up and used by other players.
+- The wildcards may only make dirty melds, which are worth fewer points, but it is still a substantial number of points, and discarded wildcards can be picked up and used by other players.
 Use your wildcards when you can.

 Frequently Asked Questions

-Can you play Samba with 6 Players?
+Can you play with 6 Players?

 What is the difference between Samba and Canasta?